runekaagaard/php-chano/docs/usage.rst

     <?=$item->key1->key2->key3?>
     <?=$item['key1']['key2']['key3']?>

-It works this way due to the fact that Chano updates its current value, everytime a key is accessed on it.
+It works this way because Chano updates its current value, everytime a key is accessed on it.
 This goes on until its ``__toString()`` method is called.

 Modifying values
 ----------------